Perfect Perez wins Azerbaijan GP - Speedcafe

 That pattern continued, Red Bull seemingly managing its pace to remain safe from Leclerc without stressing its cars.

-Behind, Ocon in 10th was a cork in the bottle ahead of Nico Hulkenberg, Lando Norris, and Yuki Tsunoda.
+Behind, Ocon in 10th was the cork in the bottle ahead of Nico Hulkenberg, Lando Norris, and Yuki Tsunoda.

 Dramas for Zhou Guanyu saw the Alfa Romeo Sauber driver called into the pits and retirement on Lap 37 of 51.